awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-enable-traffic-and-verify-certificate-windows.md

 1. Select the check box next to the security group that you created for HTTPS\.
 Then choose **Assign Security Groups**\.

-## Verify That HTTPS Uses the Certificate That You Configured<a name="ssl-offload-verify-https-connection-windows"></a>
+## Verify that HTTPS uses the certificate that you configured<a name="ssl-offload-verify-https-connection-windows"></a>

 After you add the web server to a security group, you can verify that SSL/TLS offload with AWS CloudHSM is working\.
 You can do this with a web browser or with a tool such as [OpenSSL s\_client](https://www.openssl.org/docs/manmaster/man1/s_client.html)\.